syk2021/cpsc482/code.md

     To overcome these shortcomings, having models consider test cases may be useful.
-Test cases in this model are used to evaluate the solutions, but in the case that a problem description is changed, test cases can help the system develop more correct outputs.
+Test cases in this model are used to evaluate the solutions, but in the case that a problem description is changed, test cases can help the system develop more correct approaches.
 Studies such as Zhang et al. (2023) suggest that applying a planning algorithm in the transformer generation process may be helpful, as ideal code generation "[would] stop early in the generation process" when it realizes that output would be wrong and "[would] bias the generation process towards generating successful programs" that would ultimately pass more test cases.
 In addition, improved natural language processing techniques